ronaldoussoren/pyobjc/docs/metadata/manual.rst

 * When the type is a pointer type the value is calculated by dereferencing the pointer.

-* When the type is a integer (for example, :c:type:`int`, :c:type:`unsigned long` or :c:type:`NSInteger`) the length is the value of the C argument.
+* When the type is a integer (for example, *int*, *unsigned long* or *NSInteger*) the length is the value of the C argument.

-* When the type is :c:type:`NSRange` or :c:type:`CFRange` the length of the C array is the lenght of the range.
+* When the type is *NSRange* or *CFRange* the length of the C array is the lenght of the range.

-* When the type is :c:type:`id` and the Objective-C instance responds to the "-count" selector the length of the C array is the result of calling that selector.
+* When the type is *id* and the Objective-C instance responds to the "-count" selector the length of the C array is the result of calling that selector.

 * In all other cases the length cannot be calculated and the bridge raises an exception.